Freedom of information, disclosure and transparency

 - Our Board Audit and Risk Committee Charter is set out here.

 - Our Transaction Register is here.
-We publish information about the transactions we support within 8 weeks of signing, in accordance with our Statement of Expectations.
+We publish information about the transactions we support within eight weeks of signing in accordance with our Statement of Expectations.

 Our reports and responses to Parliament

-- Statutory appointments – details of our Board are included here and in our most recent Annual Report.
+- Details of our Board and statutory appointments are included here and in our most recent Annual Report.

 Freedom of Information Disclosure Log